 What is the samurai helmet called?

-The samurai helmet is called a kabuto.
-Made of iron and leather to protect a samurai’s head, the kabuto has laced, lacquered scales, or kozane, to protect the nape of the neck.
+The samurai helmet is called a kabuto, and you can mimic its look with your motorcycle helmet with the tips in this article.
+Traditionally made of iron and leather to protect a samurai’s head, the kabuto has laced, lacquered scales, or kozane, to protect the nape of the neck.
 These feudal knights usually also wore a mask, called “mempo”, to protect the face.
 The armor, called “yoroi,” was also made of iron, leather, and silk.
 It was made up of different pieces, like chest plates and arm guards, and was worn to protect the samurai during battles.